login

 (Greetings from The On-Line Encyclopedia of Bongard Problems!)

-BP893 As one quantity increases an equally obvious opposite quantity decreases vs. there is only one obvious quantity, which increases as the sequence progresses right.
+BP893 As one quantity increases an equally obvious opposite quantity decreases vs. there is one obvious quantity, which increases as the sequence progresses right.

 (edit; present; nest [left/right]; search; history)